Frequently Asked Questions – FAQ’s

 Our microbiome-driven liquid biopsy™ method is going through further validation studies and is not yet FDA approved for cancer diagnosis, though it will be available to our collaborators in the near-term as a Research Use Only (RUO) method.

-Shortly, following a robust method validation that we are in the process of completing, we will be offering Oncobiota™ to all clinicians as a CLIA certified service by late 2021/early 2022.
+Shortly, following a robust method validation that we are in the process of completing, we will be offering our patent pending Oncobiota™ to all clinicians as a CLIA certified service by late 2021/early 2022.
 Clinicians will be able to send us blood samples to be processed in our facility and we will generate a report for them indicating the likelihood of cancer presence in their patients.

 When will physicians be able to order this test?